After blasting Trump on violence, Biden now turns to schools

 “President Trump has no plan,” said Biden adviser Symone Sanders, previewing the former vice president’s remarks on schools and the pandemic.
 “Instead,” she continued, “he thinks that a fear-mongering campaign stoking violence is going to help him.”

-Biden, she said, “is demonstrating what a safe America could look like” by talking to experts about school options in a pandemic, while Trump tries to capitalize on the fact that some racial justice protests have lead to property damage or turned into violent clashes with counter-protesters.
+Biden, she said, “is demonstrating what a safe America could look like” by talking to experts about school options in a pandemic, while Trump tries to capitalize on the fact that some racial justice protests have led to property damage or turned into violent clashes with counter-protesters.

 Trump put his approach on display again Tuesday on a trip to Kenosha, Wisconsin, a city still reeling from protests and violence after another Black man, Jacob Blake, was shot by police.
 The president praised local law enforcement and toured a block charred by protesters’ fire.
 He called the destruction “anti-American” and suggested Biden’s election would ensure similar scenes in U.S. cities across the country.
 It was the latest rendition of a theme voiced throughout the Republican National Convention: “You won’t be safe in Joe Biden’s America.”